decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Hash to Scalar

 This operation describes how to hash an arbitrary octet string to `n` scalar values in the multiplicative group of integers mod r (i.e., values in the range from  1 to r - 1).
 This procedure acts as a helper function, used internally in various places within the operations described in the spec.
-To hash a message to a scalar that would be passed as input to the [Sign](#sisignature-generation-signgn), [Verify](#signature-verification-verify), [ProofGen](#proof-generation-proofgen) and [ProofVerify](#proof-verification-proofverify) functions, one must use [MapMessageToScalarAsHash](#mapmessagetoscalar) instead.

-The operation takes as input an octet string representing the message to hash (msg), the number of the scalars to return (count) as well as an optional domain separation tag (dst).
+The operation takes as input an octet string representing the octet string to hash (`msg`) and a domain separation tag (`dst`).
 The length of the dst MUST be less than 255 octets.
 See section 5.3.3 of [@!I-D.irtf-cfrg-hash-to-curve] for guidance on using larger dst values.
-If a dst is not supplied, its value MUST default to the octet string returned from ciphersuite\_id || "H2S\_", where ciphersuite\_id is the octet string representing the unique ID of the ciphersuite and "H2S_" is an ASCII string comprised of 4 bytes.

 **Note** This operation makes use of `expand_message` defined in [@!I-D.irtf-cfrg-hash-to-curve].
 The operation `expand_message` may fail (abort).
 In that case, `hash_to_scalar` MUST also ABORT.